founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 a headache to manage the individual files if you have a good build system? or more of a headache to sift through a thousands-of-lines file?)

+### Burgdorf: "Using ES6 with Angular today"
+[[76][76]] \#ES6 \#patterns

+Christoph Burgdorf provides a high-level example of what it's like to use ECMAScript 6 with AngularJS right now.
+He talks a bit about ES6 modules, its class system, inheritance, and how, when you put those together, you start to get AngularJS code that is "just plain vanilla JavaScript".
+Considering that this is some of the promise of AngularJS all along, it's not surprising that we are starting to see posts like this -- it's also _encouraging_ because it reinforces a lot of the potential that can be realized by using a framework that leans heavily on core language-level features.

+Side note: the blog post references the "6to5" transpiler which has since been re-branded as [Babel][77].

 ### Burleson: "Dependency Injection using RequireJS & AngularJS" (2013)
 [[48][48]] \#dependency-injection